-As I opened my eyes for my first sun salutation, what came into view wasn’t the mirrored walls of a typical studio — but, a beautiful view of the Philadelphia skyline as I stretched atop a 12-foot stand-up paddleboard floating on, none other than, the Schuylkill River.
+As I opened my eyes for my first sun salutation, what came into view wasn’t the mirrored walls of a typical studio — but, the beautiful skyline of Philadelphia as I stretched atop a 12-foot stand-up paddleboard floating on, none other than, the Schuylkill River.

 In West Fairmount Park, I met Jana Mars and Michelle Doyle of Aqua Vida for my first foray into the world of stand-up paddleboard (SUP) yoga.

 Now, let’s pause here for a second because I have a confession to make.
-I was beyond excited to try SUP yoga, and I was also equally as nervous.
+I was beyond excited to try SUP yoga, and I was equally as nervous.
 In fact, the more I talked about it, the more nervous I became.
-I was 97 percent certain (hey, gotta give myself some credit) that I was going to fall in to the dirty brown water that runs down the Schuylkill — so, of course, I had an entire change of clothes packed in my bag.
+I was 97 percent certain that I was going to fall in to the dirty brown water that runs down the Schuylkill — so, of course, I had an entire change of clothes packed in my bag.

-But guess what?
-I didn’t fall in, not one close call or anything!
+But to my surprise, I didn’t fall in — not even one close call!
 Here’s how my amazing experience went down: